wdi-sg/gitbook-2018/01-workflow/group-collab/01readme.md

 ## Make a PR from a Branch (15 min, 1:30)

-Building off the previous `sample_portfolio` exercise, work through the following:
+Building off the previous exercise, work through the following:

-1. Create a remote repository on GitHub for your `sample_portfolio` project (can be under GitHub or GitHub Enterprise - up to you).
+1. Create a remote repository on GitHub for your project.
 Be sure to checkout the `master` branch when doing your first push!
 2. From the `master` branch, create a `contact_page` branch
 3. Create a `contact.html` page with the HTML5 boilerplate for a html document and an `<a>` tag with your email address in it
 4. Push the `contact_page` branch to your new remote on GitHub